-Keri Says: Unfortunately, there’s no solid scientific evidence that shows a link between eating oysters and a healthier libido.
-But sexual desire is complicated, and so is how what you eat affects how often you want to jump into bed.
+Keri Says: Unfortunately, there’s no solid scientific evidence that shows a link between eating oysters and an enhanced libido.
+But sexual desire is complicated, and so is the connection between what you eat and how often you want to jump into bed.

 Here’s what you need to know.

 RELATED: Can Exercise Boost Libido?

 Oysters as an Aphrodisiac

 The connection between oysters and sex is usually traced back to Casanova, an 18th century intellectual who became known for an erotic memoir he wrote about his sexual exploits.
 Apparently, he ate a lot of oysters and assigned them all kinds of credit for his sexual appetites.